pivotal-cf/pcf-release-notes/p1-v1.6/runtime_ki_1_6.md

 #### New Issues

+*  Known issue with the Elastic Rutime 1.6.13 and 1.5.13 releases: There's a linux kernel bug that affects Garden, Docker, and almost certainly Warden for Cloud Foundry deployments on stemcell 3146.5.
+It manifests in containers failing to be killed properly leaving unkillable zombie processes around consuming lots of CPI and some memory.
+After a while, Diego cells / DEAs may experience slower performance and eventually may even become unresponsive.

 * Etcd may somtimes experience orphaned processes that leads to the Diego BBS job failing.
 This can be remedied by `killall etcd` on the Diego BBS VMs and subsequent redeployment.
 This will be fixed in a future 1.6.x release soon.

 * The [Pivotal Cloud Foundry&reg;](https://network.pivotal.io/products/pivotal-cf) (PCF) Elastic Runtime tile v.1.6.0 will show "1.6.0-build.315" in the tile version.
 This is fine.